 Verdict: Is it cheaper to use a tumble dryer or dehumidifier for drying clothes?

 A dehumidifier does work out cheaper to dry clothes compared to using a tumble dryer.

-It’s important to note that a tumble dryer can dry a load in around 45 minutes, whereas a dehumidifier takes four to five hours.
+It’s important to note that a tumble dryer can dry a load in around 45 minutes, whereas a dehumidifier takes five to six hours.

-Despite this time difference, it is still cheaper to run the dehumidifier because it costs around 8p per hour (so around 40p per load) to run, compared to a tumble dryer which may cost around £1 to £2 per cycle.
+Despite this time difference, it is still cheaper to run the dehumidifier because it costs around 6p per hour (so around 36p per load) to run, compared to a tumble dryer which may cost around £1.40 to £2 per cycle.